nasdesps/portfolio/content/privacy-policy.md

 ---
 title: "Privacy Policy"
 date: 2025-09-27
 description: "Review the Privacy Policy for this personal portfolio.
-This page outlines what data is collected and details our use of both privacy-focused and traditional analytics services to protect your information."
+This page outlines what data is collected and details our use of privacy-focused analytics services to protect your information."
 draft: false
 showToc: false
 ---